Rosh3639/spotify-clone/README.md

 # spotify-clone
 I have built spotify clone to hone my skills and learn more in depth about how does spotify works in backend.
-Itt's not exactly spotify but somewhat a music playlist where we can add songs play themm and much more.
+It's not exactly spotify but somewhat a music playlist where we can add songs play themm and much more.
 The web pages which i have built are Login, Sign up, About, Password reset process, home, home1, google authentication etc It was fun also quite exhausting, most the timee I was finding clues and solving errors.
 But finally made something great .